Jacques Rançon: Youth

 Jacques Rançon was born on 9 March 1960 in Hailles (Somme) to a bricklayer father and an unemployed mother.
 He had a twin brother who died in April, aged just one month.
 Rançon was born into a sibling group of 13 children, all of whom, with the exception of Rançon, were placed with the DDASS.
 He and his late brother were the youngest of the siblings.
-Young Jacques grew up in a poverty-stricken environment, where he was teased by his classmates.
+Rançon grew up in a poverty-stricken environment, where he was teased by his classmates.
 His mother beat him and his father did nothing to stop the beatings.

 In 1970, Rançon was 10 years old when he discovered the existence of one of his sisters, Denise Rançon, born on 21 August 1939 to his father's first marriage.
 In 1975, at the age of 15, Rançon witnessed his father attempt to assault his wife.
 The teenager then developed a violent temper and began to drink heavily.

 In 1976, at the age of 16, Rançon committed his first sexual assault on a teenage girl, Marie-Line, and tried to strangle her.
 The girl asked to lodge a complaint against him, but those around her dissuaded her, as Rançon had the reputation of a ‘poor unfortunate’.
 He was therefore not prosecuted for this misdeed.
-He admits, however, that women's prejudices against him cause him to lose all control and become violent so that his victim submits.
+He admits, however, that his response to women's perception of him is to lose all control and become violent so that his victim submits.
 Rançon finds work at the Kindy sock factory.

 In March 1978, at the age of 18, Rançon passed his driving test.
 He got his first car that same year and found it his ‘only pleasure’.
 He then fell into petty car thefts with one of his few friends.
 Without being bothered in the slightest, the two young men stole up to 48 cars.
 Rançon's father died in November 1979, aged 72.
 When he attended the funeral, he was stunned to discover that he had 15 other siblings from his father's first marriage, as well as a twin brother who died when he was just a month old.

 In 1981, aged 21, Rançon stole money from a drinks dispenser in the factory where he worked.
 He was dismissed after breaking into the office of the company accountant.
 He met his girlfriend in 1986, while frequenting nightclubs.
 The young woman's name was Carole.
 They fell in love and immediately set up home near Amiens.